learn-tdd-in/learntdd.in/ember/_commits.md

  });{% endraw %}
 ```

-We make the component test pass by setting the form to run the `save` action upon submit, and the `save` action of the component to run the passed-in `save` action closure.

-We also re-enable the acceptance test, and confirm that it's no longer hanging:
+To get the submitHandler called, we add a submitForm action on the component, so that it will be called when the form is submitted.
+Then we retrieve the "submitHandler" property of the component, and call it as a function.

-Outer red: undefined is not a constructor (evaluating 'this.get('save')()')
+Inner green; outer red: TypeError: undefined is not a constructor (evaluating 'this.get('submitHandler')()')

-Now it errors out because we aren't passing a save action closure into the component.
+Now our component test is able to verify that the submit handler is called.
+We go ahead and re-enable our acceptance test, and now it's no longer hanging either--but it errors out because submitting the form expects a submitHandler to be passed in, and there isn't one.

-### Add new post controller for save action [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/96302ec2def7b39d78b87ead5816ccf0a88f7c48)
+### Add new post controller for save action [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/ced8133d448412dfabeef63cf943acee03af5b26)

 #### app/controllers/posts/new.js